microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-simple-sdk-plugin.md

 # Creating a Simple SDK Plugin

-An SDK uses the SDK to create a mapping between arbitrary data sources (e.g. files with specific formats) and
+An SDK plugin uses the SDK to create a mapping between arbitrary data sources (e.g. files with specific formats) and
 * zero or more __tables__
 * zero or more __data outputs__

-A `CustomDatasource` (CDS) acts as the entry point for the SDK runtime to discover and utilizes these mappings.
+A `CustomDatasource` (CDS) acts as the entry point for the SDK runtime to discover and create these mappings.
 An SDK plugin may contain more than one CDS, but it is __highly recommended__ to only include one CDS per assembly inside a plugin.